Get involved and have your say

 How can young people have their say?

 The Changemakers are a group of young people in the city aged 14-25 with special educational needs and disabilities (SEND).
-They meet every Thursday evening 5-7pm to share their views and those of their peers and influence services for other young people, while having fun and making new friends.
+They share their views and those of their peers and influence services for other young people, while having fun and making new friends.
 They are supported by Greater Manchester Youth Network in partnership with Manchester City Council.
 The sessions are at GMYN, Greenfish Resource Centre on Oldham Street.
 Travel to and from sessions can be supported in a number of ways.
 Contact Luke at Greater Manchester Youth Network on 07592 845246, firstname.lastname@example.org.

-How do I know I've helped to make a difference?
+How do I know I have helped to make a difference?

 We tell you about this in various ways, including our regular newsletter, the Manchester Local Offer webpages and through parent carer groups.